Narrative Management in Conflict Dynamics

 Under the hashtag #AllEyesOnISIS, the ISIS “social media division” prepared the attack on the Iraqi metropolis of Mosul in June 2014, reinforced by an army of Twitter bots.
 The horrific torture videos posted under this hashtag went viral, filling the screens of millions of users, including those of Mosul’s defenders.
 In this way, they served their purpose: #AllEyesOnISIS had the effect of an invisible artillery bombardment, in its aftermath 1500 ISIS fighters were able to drive 60,000 Iraqi police and soldiers out of the city without firing a shot.
 Something similar seems to have happened in Afghanistan in the fall of 2021.

 This example is just one of many that show how effectively extremists in all parts of the world use social media and elaborate communication strategies.
 Especially in the currently contested Sahel region, such strategies are used to destabilize countries and regions.
 To this end, so-called narratives are disseminated in which disinformation, hatred and propaganda are combined to create narratives that appeal to existing fears, prejudices and needs of the local population.
-As a result, trust in institutions and fellow citizens is damaged and conflicts between population groups are fuelled.
+As a result, trust in institutions and fellow citizens is damaged and conflicts between population groups are fueled.

-Counteracting these developments as early as possible is the current approach of the project “Narrative Management”, which is currently being pursued in Ghana and Gambia (see background) in West Africa under the direction of the Hanns Seidel Foundation with partners such as the Free University of Berlin and Project Lighthouse Africa e.V. – Video | Film
+Countering these developments as early as possible is the current approach of the project “Narrative Management”, which is being pursued in Ghana and Gambia (see background) in West Africa together with Freie Universität Berlin, I. German/Dutch Corps, Project Lighthouse Africa and in cooperation with the Hanns Seidel Foundation and the Common Effort Community – Video | Film

-Kick-off was in September/ October 2021.
+It is planned to expand the project beyond the current project regions and to involve further countries and relevant actors.
 Just come along, we will keep sharing.
-Snapshots and background information on that very special joy to bring peoples together.
-Together teaching, studying and strengthening the barrier against evil in this world.
+Snapshots and background information on that very special joy of bringing people together.
+Together studying, teaching, and thus strengthening the resilience against evil in this world.

 The stability in the northern region of Ghana is affected by the volatile and worsening security situation in the Sahel.
 The situation is characterized by a significant spill-over of violent extremist organizations’ (VEO) activity and influence from Burkina Faso into all neighboring countries including Ghana, particularly in the rural areas in the north of Tamale (ELVA Spill-over Report 2021).
 In other West African countries the context is different, but the challenges of VEO’s influence are similar.
 The Gambia, in the very West of the continent, has no direct border to the Sahel countries but is a less stable democratic system.
 The Gambia has a large diaspora in Europe and experiences increasing extremist and jihadist activities, thus it will serve as a second country for the intervention of this project, in order to prove the stability of the envisaged action under different external conditions.